-Block booking terms and conditions
+Block booking terms

 Please read the following terms and conditions carefully before signing the booking contract.
 Facilities will not be booked until a signed contract is received.
 The University facilities are let on the basis of the booking details as described on the booking contract.
 For all information relating to the booking contract please contact: